obiwac/python-minecraft-clone/README.md

 [<img alt = "Setup: Linux" src = "https://i.imgur.com/9rZiv4B.png" width = 25% />](https://youtu.be/TtkTkfwwefA?list=PL6_bLxRDFzoKjaa3qCGkwR5L_ouSreaVP)

-The `pyglet` module is a necessary dependency for all episodes, the `nbtlib` & `base36` modules are necessary dependencies for all episodes starting with 11, the `pyglm` and PyImGUI modules are necessary for the `community` directory.
+The `pyglet` module is a necessary dependency for all episodes, the `nbtlib` & `base36` modules are necessary dependencies for all episodes starting with 11.

+The `pyglm` and PyImGUI modules are necessary for the `community` directory.
 You can install them with PIP by issuing:

 - Without community additions: